Zelyson/Ping-C-Sharp/README.md

 ```sh
 dotnet publish -c Release -m
 ```
 A new folder named *bin* will appear.
-In there, navigate to *Release\net5.0\publish* and you will find the .exe file you want to execute.
+In there, navigate to *Release* then to *net5.0* or *net6.0* depending on what version of .NET you have installed.
+In the *publish* folder you will find the Ping_C#.exe file, which is the program you just built.

 -27.07.2021